HectorRguez/snn_izhikevich/README.md

 3. **Data selection:** The execution data is indicated by the `ORIGIN_DATA` variable on the makefile.
 Data is assumed to be normalized, and is stored in a csv format.

-3. **Neuron type selection:** `NEURON_TYPE` can be `IZHI` or `LIF`.
+3. **Network configuration:** Inside the `snn_config/snn_defs.h` file, the neuron type and the maximum dimensions of the network are configured.
+Furthermore, the percentage of testing data to use is also selected.
+The neuron model can be `IZHI` or `LIF`.
 This repository is focused on the Izhikevich neuron model.
 However, for comparison purposes, Leaky Integrate & Fire neurons are also supported.

 3. **Generating Vitis HLS IP, the HW platform and the Vitis Workspace** After selecting the board and network, please execute: ```make```.
 The default target generates the snn IP, exports the hardware and creates a new Vitis workspace inside `Vitis/ws`.